 Picturing your typical picnic would not conjure up images of using a stove to use for cooking or heating but sometimes, needs must.
 We at Go Shindig are firm believers that the best portable picnic stove is an essential part of your collection.

 Reading through some of our themed picnic ideas you might think to yourself some of our suggestions are nigh on impossible due to the food needing to be a certain temperature.
 Whilst we try to make all our suggestions as picnic friendly as possible by making sure that, on the majority, food can be eaten hot or cold, sometimes you look at a suggestion and think that HAS to be hot.

-Secondly, and not so importantly, because of the chemical composition of butane it would be extremely difficult to get it to burn or ignite in freezing conditions.
-This is to do with the boiling point of the gas being relatively high meaning in freezing weather It is likely that butane would become a liquid rather than a gas.
+Secondly, and not so importantly, because of the chemical composition of butane, it would be extremely difficult to get it to burn or ignite in freezing conditions.
+This is to do with the boiling point of the gas being relatively high.
+This means in freezing weather It is likely that butane would become a liquid rather than a gas.
 Like I said, not too important, though it is not unheard of to have a picnic in the snow.

 Best Portable Picnic Stoves 2018

 The Coleman Butane Instastart Stove is a seriously good piece of apparatus.
 For absolutely no money in the grand scheme of things, you can have portable cooking at your fingertips.